Idebenone

 Mixed evidence in Friedreich's ataxia

-Earlier French trials suggested idebenone reduced left ventricular hypertrophy in Friedreich's ataxia cardiomyopathy.
-NICOSIA pediatric phase 2 (n=48) showed beneficial effects of intermediate-/high-dose idebenone on neurological symptoms.
-However, large phase 3 trials (IONIA n=70 pediatric, MICONOS n=232) failed to confirm neurological efficacy.
-Health Canada voluntary recall in April 2013 due to phase 3 failure.
-EMA refused FA marketing authorization in 2008.
-Currently NOT approved for FA in any major jurisdiction.
+Earlier trials suggested idebenone reduced left ventricular hypertrophy in Friedreich's ataxia cardiomyopathy, and a pediatric phase 2 showed beneficial effects of intermediate-/high-dose idebenone on neurological symptoms.
+However, large phase 3 trials (IONIA, pediatric; MICONOS) failed to confirm neurological efficacy.
+A Health Canada voluntary recall followed in April 2013 due to phase 3 failure, and the EMA refused FA marketing authorization in 2008.
+It is currently not approved for FA in any major jurisdiction.

 Topical antioxidant in cosmetic skincare